-I decided to create this guide with extenssive Google documentation to be your true north in such situations.
+I decided to create this guide with extensive Google documentation to be your true north in such situations.

 1. Pagespeed is not a ranking factor (and thus it’s not important or pressing to address)

 Moreover, websites with high pagespeed are perceived as faster by the user.
-There are studies that correlate higher pagespeed scores with better conversions and more purchases on e-commerce websites.
+Some studies correlate higher pagespeed scores with better conversions and more purchases on e-commerce websites.